When it comes to Cinco de Mayo cooking, I’ve got these things going for me:

 - 1 teaspoon kosher salt

 - 2-3 shakes hot sauce or to taste

 Select SAUTÉ on the Instant Pot and adjust to NORMAL.
 Drizzle in olive oil evenly and when it’s hot, add the bacon.
 Sauté for about 2 minutes; add onion.
 Cook, stirring, another 3 or 4 minutes, adding garlic at the end, or until bacon is cooked through and onion is softened.
 Press CANCEL.

 Add beans, water, salt, pepper and hot sauce; stir.
-Make sure beans are completely covered with water and that the entire mixture doesn’t come above the half-way make in your pot.
+Make sure beans are completely covered with water by two inches and that the entire mixture doesn’t come above the half-way make in your pot.
 Secure lid on the pot.
 Close pressure release valve.

 Select MANUAL and cook at high pressure for 10 minutes. it will automatically go to the KEEP WARM setting.
 Use a natural release to depressurize.
 Serve hot and when done serving, press CANCEL.

 Taste and adjust seasonings; serve hot with salsa if using.